 This website is the property of Make Mothers Matter and is governed by French law; Its use must be in compliance with French law and will be considered to be occurring on French territory.

-The website contains information on the activities that Make Mothers Matter conduct to fulfill its mission – especially regarding its advocacy work at international institutions.
+The website contains information on the activities that Make Mothers Matter conducts to fulfil its mission, notably through its advocacy work at international institutions.
 It also gives information on relevant activities of its member organisations around the world.

 It is hosted by OVH France and powered by WordPress.